-Progesterone is, of course, very important to our reproductive system.
+Progesterone is, of course, very important to our hormonal health and reproductive system.
 It is one of the hormones that plays a vital role in regulating many of the bodies functions – especially a woman’s cycle.
 It also plays a very large role in maintaining a pregnancy, so being progesterone deficient can have drastic effects.

 During the luteal phase of the menstrual cycle, progesterone is produced by the collapsed follicle until either the period begins (which then marks the start of a new cycle and lower progesterone levels) or until the placenta takes over for producing the progesterone during a pregnancy.

 One of progesterone’s most important functions is to cause the endometrium to secrete special proteins during the second half of the menstrual cycle, preparing it to receive and nourish an implanted fertilized egg.
 If implantation does not occur, estrogen and progesterone levels drop, the endometrium breaks down and menstruation occurs.

 If a pregnancy occurs, progesterone is produced in the placenta, and levels remain elevated throughout the pregnancy.
 The combination of high estrogen and progesterone levels suppress further ovulation during pregnancy.
 Progesterone also encourages the growth of milk-producing glands in the breast during pregnancy. (source)